codedim/gta/README.md

 Yes sure, just provide me with corresponding sound symbols for transcription.
 Feel free to email me or offer your pull request via GitHub.

+#### I've got a warning message when trying to install this extension.

+The warning message about __Unrecognized manifest key 'applications'__ in Google Chrome browser is normal.
+This key is needed for Mozilla Firefox support.